“This post may contain affiliate links. Please read my disclosure for more info.

 But lets be clear.
 By side hustle, I don’t mean working at the dollar store or the bagel shop 20 hours a week.
 I mean making extra income on your terms.
-Something either from home, or if not, a gig you can do when you want, and for how long you want.
+Where you can make money from home.
+Or if not from home, something you can do when you want, and for how long you want.

 It’s amazing what paying off your debt, and finally building some savings can do to your outlook on life and your overall mood.